floverfelt/floverfelt.github.io/_posts/2022-03-06-mass-effect-2-review.md

 It's a really clever twist on all the plotlines of the first ME game, forcing you to actually tackle the abundant galactic grey areas that the original introduced.

+## Mass Effect 2 is a Heist Movie

+Mass Effect 1 plays out a lot like a traditional action/adventure movie.
+The hero is called to action, he answers the call and, against all odds, prevails for good.

+Mass Effect 2 plays like a heist movie, where halfway you through you realize the heist isn't actually the point of the movie.
+The central conceit of the game is that you need to "build your team" to go on a mission into deep space - through the ominous Omega 4 relay.
+You need to assemble a squad capable of performing such a feat!
+It's really reminiscient of [Ocean's 11](https://en.wikipedia.org/wiki/Ocean%27s_(film_series)) at a meta level.

+The thing is, the actual missions beyond the Omega 4 relay are... pretty trivial?
+They're not all that much more difficult than any of the other missions and the final boss is laughably stupid.
+What's more, those missions are realtively quick?
+I think I completed the final sections of the game in an hour or two compared to 12+ hours prepping for them.

+Again, it's an interesting subversion of player expectations.
+The end (your typical video game climax) is not the best part of the game.
+The best part is the journey to get there.
+Which is exactly the way *a story based game* should be!

+It's amazing that they not only picked up on this, but found a format (the heist) which lent itself to that kind of storytelling so well.

+##